runekaagaard/snowscript/README.rst

 There are four kind of strings: """, ", ''' and ', all multiline.

 Whitespace before the current indentation level is stripped.
-All empty lines ending in "\\" is stripped.
+A newline can be cancelled by ending the previous line with "\\".

 Quoted
 ------